Qarj/WebImblaze-Framework/MANUAL.md

 Sets the environment to PROD and runs the last test with the saved options.

 ## `--use_browsermob_proxy`
-Starts BrowserMob Proxy, passes to WebInject the proxy port, then shuts down BrowserMob Proxy when the test is complete.
+Starts BrowserMob Proxy, passes to WebImblaze the proxy port, then shuts down BrowserMob Proxy when the test is complete.

 ## `--selenium-host`
-Passes the Selenium (Grid) host to `webinject.pl`.
+Passes the Selenium (Grid) host to `wi.pl`.

 ## `--selenium-port`
-Passes the Selenium (Grid) port to `webinject.pl`.
+Passes the Selenium (Grid) port to `wi.pl`.

 ## `--headless`
-Tells `webinject.pl` to run Selenium Chrome tests in headless mode.
+Tells `wi.pl` to run Selenium Chrome tests in headless mode.

 ## `--no-retry`
-Tells WebInject to ignore the `retry` and `retryfromstep` parameters.
+Tells WebImblaze to ignore the `retry` and `retryfromstep` parameters.

 ## `--no-update-config`
 Tells wif.pl not to update wif.config with the current options.
 Important for running